digital-fabric/papercraft/README.md

 #### `#<tag/component>(*args, **props, &block)`

 - `args`: tag arguments.
-For an HTML tag Rubyoshka expects a single `String` argument containing the inner text of the tag.
+For an HTML tag Papercraft expects a single `String` argument containing the inner text of the tag.
 - `props`: hash of tag attributes
 - `block`: inner HTML block